 The George S. Grimley Pavilion is obscured on approach along O'Sullivan Road from the north-west by vegetation.
-There are glimpses towards the roof on approach along O'Sullivan Road from the south east when close to the site.
+There are glimpses towards the roof on approach along O'Sullivan Road from the south-east when close to the site.

 The principal views out of the George S. Grimley Pavilion are to the north-east, over the playing field.
-These views survive, despite the alterations to this side of the building.
+These views survive, despite the alterations to this side of the building and the change in shape and surface of the playing field.